jayanthkoushik/shplot/docs/shplot.profiles.md

 Base class for profiles.

-Profile classes are thin wrappers around subsets of `matplotlib` parameters.
+Profile classes are thin wrappers around subsets of Matplotlib parameters.
 Once instantiated, they can be used to generate a dictionary, which can be used to update `matplotlib.rcParams`.

 Profile classes have a dataclass-like interface.
 All attributes are exposed as properties, and can be set either at initialization (as keyword arguments) or later.
-Unless specified otherwise, attributes directly correspond to `matplotlib` parameters with the same name.
+Unless specified otherwise, attributes directly correspond to Matplotlib parameters with the same name.

 ### Examples